-Students in the Full-time/Onsite MPH program are expected to complete the IPE requirement with the following onsite option:
+Students in the Full-time/Onsite MPH program are expected to complete the IPE requirement with the following virtual synchronous IPE option:

 - Register for 552.625.81 Building Collaborations Across Sectors to Improve Population Health (.5 credit) in Term 1. - Register for 550.602.81 Interprofessional Education Activity (0 credit) in Term 1 to participate in a live IPE Event.